Gaius-Augustus/GALBA/README.md

 conda install -c bioconda cdbtools
 ```

-Subsequently install GALBA and other software "as usual" while being in your conda environment.
+Subsequently, install GALBA and other software "as usual" while in your conda environment.

 ### GALBA components